rosjerry/image-labeling-python/README.md

 This will install the `car_classifier` package and all dependencies from `requirements.txt`.

 3. **Prepare your data**:
-   - Place your Label Studio JSON file in the project directory
+   - Place your Label Studio JSON files in `data/annotations/`
-   - Organize your images in a directory (e.g., `images/`)
+   - Organize your images in `data/images/`
-   - Update the paths in `config.yaml` or use command line arguments
+   - Model predictions will be saved to `data/predictions/`

 ## Usage